africanDeals/hallprime/docs/Readme.md

 Solution:

-Just find a stable Internet Connection and try again.
+Just find a stable Internet connection and try again.

-This second option is not recommended but if you have no other choice, then do this:
+This second option is not recommended, but if you have no other choice, then do this:

 ```bash
 npm config set registry http://registry.npmjs.org/